 If the level of exposure is high enough, the affected person will lose consciousness and may die.

-You can take a number of steps to prevent CO from poisoning your home.
+Good news!
+You can take steps to prevent CO poisoning in your home.

 - Replace your CO detector every five years, or when it is not working properly.
 Consider purchasing one that provides a digital readout of the CO level in your home.